Shifting Through The Seasons With Boosted Immunity

 If you are stressed, then your sympathetic nervous system kicks in.
 The sympathetic nervous system shuts down the immune system and the parasympathetic nervous system, which is essential for gut motility and health.

 70% of immune cells and 60% of neurotransmitters reside in the gut.

 Excess cortisol that is triggered, along with other hormones in times of chronic stress, leads the immune system to reduce the production of white blood cells (germ hunters) and increase stress hormones and inflammation increases.

 Vitamin D is a nutrient we eat and a hormone our bodies make.
-It is more of a multifunctional hormone as it contributes to many body processes like the immune, intestines, endocrine and cardiovascular systems, as well as other metabolic pathways and the brain!
+It is more of a multifunctional hormone as it contributes to many body processes.
+Processes involving the immune, intestines, endocrine, and cardiovascular systems, as well as other metabolic pathways and the brain!

 Many essential vitamins are obtained from food, but only 10% of vitamin D is obtained from food.